-If you’re exploring how to get admitted to Harvard Business School, you’ll need to take this essay very seriously: with so much space for explaining your story, there’s an equal amount of space for making mistakes.
-And, not only will this essay impact your chances of entry, but it may also influence your chances of getting awarded a Harvard fellowship.
+As you’re strategizing on how to get admitted to Harvard Business School, you’ll need to pay special attention to this essay: with limitless space for explaining your story, comes an equal amount of room for making mistakes.
+Also, keep in mind that not only will this essay impact your chances of entry, but it may also influence your chances of being awarded a Harvard fellowship.

 As we review your application, what more would you like us to know as we consider your candidacy for the Harvard Business School MBA program?

 Let’s tackle the first major hurdle in this essay: HBS essay length.
 What does Harvard really mean by “no limit?”
 In concrete terms, for most candidates, that translates to somewhere between 400 and 1500 words, with the extreme ends being rare among submissions.
 It’s important to understand that HBS desires concision.
 However, that doesn’t mean that the Harvard admissions committee doesn’t appreciate a colorful essay.
-For Harvard, there is an immense gap between padding a story and making it come alive.
+For Harvard, there is a large difference between padding a story and making it come alive.

 The next obstacle you’ll need to surmount is identifying a theme or themes for the essay.
-In order to do so, you need to take time to develop a clear understanding of what Harvard is looking for, and what advantages and disadvantages your profile presents.
+In order to do so, you should take the time to develop a clear understanding of what Harvard is looking for, and what advantages and disadvantages your profile presents.
 It could be valuable to find ways to either insert your strengths or to identify stories that balance obvious weaknesses.

 Another approach you could employ involves pinpointing a passion and utilizing it as the foundation of your writing.
-Oftentimes, the best HBS applicants are those who demonstrate a drive, whether in their professional or personal lives, that helps further a deep-seated goal.
-Though, if you choose this strategy, you must make sure that you have the necessary examples and proper rationale to demonstrate your commitment to your goal.
+Oftentimes, the best HBS applicants are those who demonstrate a drive, whether, in their professional or personal lives, that helps further a deep-seated goal.
+Though, if you do choose this strategy, you must make sure that you have the necessary examples and proper rationale to demonstrate a commitment to your goal.

-While there are a large variety of ways in how to approach Harvard’s essay, they should all lead to an engaging and honest portrayal of you.
-If possible, have someone read your essay draft or, if you don’t have anyone you trust to help you, set your writing aside for several days and reread it yourself; now ask, “Can you clearly imagine the person who wrote this?
+While there are a large number of ways in which you may approach Harvard’s essay, they should all include an engaging and honest portrayal of who you are.
+If possible, have someone read your draft or, if you don’t have anyone you trust to help you, set your writing aside for several days and reread it yourself; now ask, “Can you clearly imagine the person who wrote this?
 Can you empathize with what he or she felt?
 Can you truly envision an individual or do you just see a collection of footnotes?”
 If the response is negative, it’s better to head back to the drawing board.
-And don’t feel discouraged if you have to restart writing, many successful Harvard Business School applicants worked through dozens of drafts before they zeroed in on the best possible angle for the essay.
+But don’t feel discouraged if you have to restart writing—many successful Harvard Business School applicants worked through dozens of drafts before they zeroed in on the best possible angle for the essay.

-Post-Interview Essay: You’ve just had your HBS interview.
+Post-Interview Reflection: You’ve just had your HBS interview.
 Tell us about it.
 How well did we get to know you?

 From the admissions committee: “Following the interview, candidates are required to submit a written reflection using our online application system.
 This must be submitted within 24 hours following the completion of the interview.
 Detailed instructions will be provided to those applicants who are invited to the interview process.”
 (No limit, recommend 400-600 words)